mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 ## Automatic code formatting

+TODO: Determine if Black or Ruff should be recommended.

 You should use [Black](https://github.com/psf/black) to automatically format your code in a PEP 8 compliant manner.

 You should use automatic code formatting for both your projects and your notebooks.